-The DACM and DAc programs are not accredited or pre-accredited (candidacy) by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM).
-Graduates of these programs are not considered to have graduated from an ACAOM accredited or candidate program and may not rely on ACAOM accreditation or candidacy for professional licensure or other purposes.
-Graduates of the DACM concurrently earn the MSTOM degree, and graduates of the DAc concurrently earn the MSAc degree, ensuring eligibility for exams administered by agencies that do not yet recognize the DACM.
-This is simply an issue of educational programs at times progressing faster than regulators and should be resolved shortly.
+The DACM and DAc programs are not currently accredited or pre-accredited (candidacy) by Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM).
 These programs are eligible for ACAOM accreditation and Pacific College of Oriental Medicine is currently in the process of seeking ACAOM candidacy/accreditation for these programs.
+However, graduates of the DACM concurrently earn the MSTOM degree, and graduates of the DAc concurrently earn the MSAc degree, ensuring eligibility for exams administered by agencies that do not yet recognize the DACM or DAc.

-However, Pacific College of Oriental Medicine can provide no assurance that candidacy or accreditation will be granted by ACAOM.
+Graduates of the DACM and DAc programs are not considered to have graduated from an ACAOM accredited or candidate program and may not rely on ACAOM accreditation or candidacy for professional licensure or other purposes.
+Pacific College of Oriental Medicine can provide no assurance that candidacy or accreditation will be granted by ACAOM.